nuodb/nuodb-cp-docs/content/docs/getting-started/installation.md

 - [kubectl][3] installed and able to access the cluster.
 - [Helm 3.x][4] installed.

-## Installing Dependencies
+## Software Dependency Installation

 ### Install Cert Manager

-To enable [admission webhooks][7] in the NuoDB operator, [cert-manager](https://github.com/cert-manager/cert-manager) must be installed to automatically generate certificates for the webhook server.
+To enable [admission webhooks][7] in the NuoDB operator, install [cert-manager](https://github.com/cert-manager/cert-manager) to automatically generate certificates for the webhook server.

 Add the official Helm repositories.